tmittelstaedt/UPS-HID-and-NUT-Monitoring/README.md

 The following files are contained here:

-simple-ups-server.py    Python server that queries a USB connected UPS for status and makes that status available via a JSON query.
-For Macintosh

-Shutdown-Monitor-Mac.py   Desktop cient program that queries a JSON server for UPS status and shuts the system down if the UPS loses AC power.
-For Macintosh

-query-apc-on-usb.py    Diagnostic program to see if a USB-connected UPS is compatible with Monitor-UPS.ps1.
-For Macintosh

-ups_monitor.py   Desktop program that creates an icon on a Macintosh desktop the user can click on and get status of the UPS, as well as making a JSON server available.
-For Macintosh

 GetUPSStatusNUT.py Desktop program for the iMac that creates an icon on an Apple Macintosh desktop that the user can click on and get status of a UPS on a NUT server and will shut down the iMac if the NUT UPS goes on battery.
 This is a NUT client.
 For Macintosh

 GetUPSStatusNUT.py.README.html documentation for GetUPSStatusNUT.py

+Monitor-UPS-README.html  Documentation for Monitor-UPS.ps1

+Monitor-UPS-ReadInfo.ps1 Command line test diagnostic program that reads a USB-connected UPS to see if it is compatible with Monitor-UPS.ps1.
+For Windows

+Monitor-UPS-ReadInfo.ps1.README.txt  Documentation for Monitor-UPS-ReadInfo.ps1

 Monitor-UPS.ps1 Desktop program that creates an icon on a Windows desktop the user can click on and get status of the UPS, as well as making a JSON server available.
 It can also monitor a remote NUT server and shut down the PC if the UPS goes on battery For Windows

-Monitor-UPS-ReadInfo.ps1  Command line test diagnostic program that reads a USB-connected UPS to see if it is compatible with Monitor-UPS.ps1.
-For Windows

-ubuntu_ups_monitor.py  Python script for Ubuntu Desktop that hooks into the upower program that is included in Ubuntu Desktop and provides a JSON server for a USB UPS HID connected UPS, this puts a status indicator icon on the desktop that it is running

-ubuntu_ups_info.py  Python script for Ubuntu Desktop that queries the upower/dbus program for stats for a USB UPS HID connected UPS, used for testing to see if the attached UPS will work

 README-Ubuntu-UPS_monitor.html HTML documentation for the ubuntu_ups_monitor.py script

+Shutdown-Monitor-Mac.html  documentation for Shutdown-Monitor-Mac.py

+Shutdown-Monitor-Mac.py Desktop cient program that queries a JSON server for UPS status and shuts the system down if the UPS loses AC power.
+For Macintosh

+query-apc-on-usb.py Diagnostic program to see if a USB-connected UPS is compatible with Monitor-UPS.ps1.
+For Macintosh

+query-apc-on-usb.py.README   Documentation for query-apc-on-usb.py

+simple-ups-server.py Python server that queries a USB connected UPS for status and makes that status available via a JSON query.
+For Macintosh

+simple-ups-server.py.README   Documentation for simple-ups-server.py

 ubuntuREADME-UPS_monitor.txt textfile that is saved most likely in /root/UPS or other convenient location for use with the desktop icon to provide a readme menu for it

+ubuntu_ups_info.py Python script for Ubuntu Desktop that queries the upower/dbus program for stats for a USB UPS HID connected UPS, used for testing to see if the attached UPS will work

+ubuntu_ups_monitor.py Python script for Ubuntu Desktop that hooks into the upower program that is included in Ubuntu Desktop and provides a JSON server for a USB UPS HID connected UPS, this puts a status indicator icon on the desktop that it is running

+ups_monitor.html  Documentation for ups_monitor.py

+ups_monitor.py Desktop program that creates an icon on a Macintosh desktop the user can click on and get status of the UPS, as well as making a JSON server available.
+For Macintosh